TritonDataCenter/pgstatsmon/README.md

 [node-artedi](https://github.com/joyent/node-artedi), which pgstatsmon uses to perform aggregation and serialize metrics, also exposes DTrace probes.

+There are dtrace scripts bundled with this repository in the `bin/dtrace`
+directory:

+* backendstat.d reports latency and errors for all of pgstatsmon's backends
+* querystat.d reports latency and errors for a given backend's queries
+* walstat.d reports WAL throughput stats for all of pgstatsmon's backends

 ## License
 MPL-v2.
 See the LICENSE file.